ChrisLetter/lucrum-facio/README.md

 ## About the project

- Crypto portfolio tracker, where users can add their crypto and farms/staking providers with their APY.
-The app will help them keep track of where they allocated their funds and the total APY averaged across all their holdings.
+ Crypto portfolio tracker, that allows users to add their crypto and the farms/staking providers where they deposited the funds, with the corresponding APY.
+The app will help them to keep track of where they allocated the funds and to see the total APY averaged across all the farms.
  For the moment it supports only single asset pools.
 ### Built with:

-Next.js, React, Redux, Typescript, GraphQL, Apollo Client, PostgreSQL, Prisma
+Next.js, React, Redux, Typescript, GraphQL, Apollo Client, PostgreSQL, Prisma, JWT, CoinGecko API